Nonprofit Trends to Watch in 2023

 Increasing Focus on Data and Analytics

 Data and analytics are becoming increasingly important in the nonprofit sector.
-Organizations use data to understand their constituents better, track their progress, and make more informed decisions.
+Organizations use data to better understand their constituents, track their progress, and make more informed decisions.

 Nonprofits are also using data to tell stories and advocate for their causes.
 Data can help nonprofits show the impact of their work and make a case for why their programs deserve funding.

-As data becomes more central to nonprofit decision-making, organizations will need to invest in tools and staff to manage it effectively.
-We expect to see more nonprofits hiring data analysts and investing in data management systems in the coming year.
+As data becomes central to nonprofit decision-making, organizations must invest in tools and staff to manage it effectively.
+In the coming year, we expect to see more nonprofits hiring data analysts and investing in data management systems.

 Use of Artificial Intelligence (AI) and Machine Learning (ML) by Nonprofits